F-i-f/soft-brightness/README.md

 When the brightness is set to 0%, the display will go completely dark, it may be hard to reset the brightness with the slider then.

+#### _Mouse cursor brightness control_

+Toggles between having the mouse cursor brightness follow the screen brightness (on/_true_) and keeping the mouse cursor at full brightness (off/_false_).

+Gnome Shell's handling of cursor tracking can be sometimes buggy and can show the wrong cursor type or size when the mouse cursor brightness follows the screen brightness.
+It also introduces some pointer motion lag.

+Note that if an other Gnome Shell component enables mouse tracking (for example the Zoom accessibility option), then the mouse cursor brightness will always follow the screen's.

 #### _Debug_

 When toggled on, Soft Brightness will log extra debugging information